Mayanksaharkar/Mayanksaharkar/README.md

 # Welcome to My GitHub Profile! 👋

 Hi there!
-I'm a Mayank Saharkar who loves to explore new technologies and work on challenging projects.
+I'm a Web Developer who loves to explore new technologies and work on challenging projects.
 Here's a little more about me:

 - 🔭 I’m currently working on web development projects using React and Node.js.
 - 🌱 I’m currently learning more about data science and analytics.